Background pattern

 Contact your doctor as soon as possible if:

-3. How to Take Azalia
+3. How to take Azalia

 Follow exactly the administration instructions of this medication indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

-How to start the first pack of Azalia
+How to start the first Azalia pack

 When you have not used a hormonal contraceptive the previous month

-You can also start on days 2-5 of your cycle, but in that case, make sure to use an additional contraceptive method (barrier method) during the first 7 days that you take the tablets.
+You can also start on days 2-5 of your cycle, but in that case, make sure to use an additional contraceptive method (barrier method) during the first 7 days you take the tablets.

-When switching from a combined contraceptive, a vaginal ring, or a transdermal patch
+When switching from a combined contraceptive, a vaginal ring, or a transdermal patch.

 When switching from another progestin-only contraceptive

-You can stop taking it on any day and start taking Azalia immediately.
+You can stop taking it any day and start taking Azalia immediately.
 You will not need to take additional contraceptive precautions.

-After an abortion
+After an abortion.

 Your doctor will advise you.